Calendula Is One of My Favorite Flowers to Grow in My Kitchen Garden

 Calendula is known for its antioxidant and anti-inflammatory properties that can be enjoyed either internally by drinking tea from dried calendula leaves or externally by creating calendula salve or oil.
 In other words, calendula doesn't just look pretty, it can make you feel pretty great, too.

-Warning: Some articles pointed to the fact that calendula can cause an allergic reaction for some and isn't fully tested yet for pregnant or breastfeeding women, so be sure to test small amounts before going crazy for calendula!
+Warning: Calendula can cause an allergic reaction for some and isn't fully tested yet for pregnant or breastfeeding women, so be sure to test small amounts before going crazy for calendula!

 Calendula Protects Your Kitchen Garden Soil